 It’s important to understand all the various types of forgery so you can gain a full understanding of why you may be facing charges.
-In some situations, individuals are unaware they are causing harm and breaking the law.
+In some situations, individuals are unaware they are causing harm and breaking the law in Pittsburgh.

 In most cases, forgery means creating a fake document, altering an existing document or creating a copy of a signature without the authorization of the owner.
 However, it can span a vast array of areas in life.

 When most people think of forgery, they think about the cases where someone fakes another individual’s signature, such as on a piece of sports memorabilia or even on a check in order to steal funds from that person.
 While these are some of the most recognizable types, it certainly isn’t the only way this crime can be committed.
 Some of the other common types of forgery can include:

 - Historical documents

 - Identification cards

 - Legal contracts

 These other types of forgery may be used to make money, such as in the case of artwork or falsifying licenses and diplomas to allow individuals to get better jobs than those for which they qualify.
 Forging historical documents and legal contracts can often be used to change the outcome of specific situations to benefit the individual.